Merit Scholarship Eligibility Requirements

 - Must maintain their enrollment in the University Honors College with an overall UB GPA of at least a 3.50 for successive years.

-- Who leave the Honors College yet maintain an overall UB GPA of 3.00 may be awarded a Provost Scholarship.
+- Who do not meet Presidential criteria or who leave the Honors College, yet maintain an overall UB GPA of 3.00 may be awarded a Provost Scholarship

 All other merit scholarship recipients must maintain an overall UB GPA of at least 3.00, except for Transfer Merit Scholarships, which require a minimum UB GPA of 2.50.